Nash Statesman: Second generation (1952 through 1956)

-A new design was introduced for the 1952 model year featuring a large "envelope-bodied" sedan with enclosed wheels that were characteristic for Nash.
-The all-new notchback Statesman design coincided with Nash's 50th anniversary and included styling by Pininfarina, the Italian designer.
+A new design was introduced for the 1952 model year, featuring a large "envelope-bodied" sedan with enclosed wheels that were characteristic of Nash.
+The all-new notchback body design coincided with Nash's 50th anniversary and included styling by Pininfarina, the Italian designer.

+The Statesman's wheelbase was shortened to 114.25 in.
+The cars were available as a two- or four-door sedan, as well as a new "Country Club" two-door hardtop body style.
+All were powered by the "Super Flying Scott" 195.6 cuin I6 engine rated at 85 hp.

+The 1953 model year Statesman continued largely unchanged, but the engine was upgraded to produce 100 hp and renamed to "Powerflyte".

-The 1954 models included the outside mounted "continental" spare tire increasing trunk space and making emergency tire changes easier.
+The 1954 Statesman models included the outside-mounted continental tire, increasing trunk space, and making emergency tire changes easier.
+An available engine with dual carburetors and a higher compression ratio gained 10 hp.

+The 1955 model year Statesman featured a facelift, a wraparound windshield, and the front door window design.
+The headlights and parking lamps were integrated into the grille.

 The 1956 models received larger and slanted front parking lights, as well as larger tail lamps.

-The final Nash Statesman models were built during August 1956.
-Starting in 1957 all full-size Nash models were Ambassadors.
+Nash discontinued the mid-tier Statesman line with the final units built during August 1956.
+Starting with the 1957 model year, all full-size Nash cars were Ambassadors.